-1.4.3.
-Vendor must be a tax-exempt, registered non-profit organization qualified under Internal Revenue Service's Code (IRS) - Section 501(c)(3).
-Vendor must submit a copy of its IRS 501(C)(3) Determination Letter.
+- 1.4.6 Vendor must have three (3) years of experience within the last five (5) years providing SUD treatment services in each category for which they are attempting to qualify. - 1.4.7 Vendor must be a tax-exempt, registered non-profit organization qualified under Internal Revenue Service's Code (IRS) - Section 501(c)(3) and must submit a copy of its IRS 501(C)(3) Determination Letter.